Bondronat

 It is not known whether BONDRONAT passes into breast milk.

-Tell your doctor if you are taking any other medicines, including any that you have bought without a prescription from a pharmacy, supermarket or healthfood shop.
+Tell your doctor, nurse or pharmacist if you are taking any other medicines, including any medicines, vitamins or supplements that you buy without a prescription from your pharmacy, supermarket or health food shop.

 aminoglycoside medicines, used to treat severe infections, as both agents can lower blood calcium levels

-non-steroidal anti-inflammatory drugs (also known as NSAIDs), these may cause irritation to the stomach when given with BONDRONAT tablets.
+non-steroidal anti-inflammatory drugs (also known as NSAIDs), these may cause irritation to the stomach when given with BONDRONAT tablets

-calcium supplements, medicines used to treat low calcium levels.
+calcium supplements, medicines used to treat low calcium levels

-antacids, medicines used to treat indigestion and heartburn.
+antacids, medicines used to treat indigestion and heartburn

 These medicines may be affected by BONDRONAT, or may affect how well it works.
 You may need to receive different amounts of your medicine, or you may need to take different medicines.
 Your doctor will advise you.